ipjohnson/SeleniumFixture/README.md

 // click the submit button and yield a new HomePage object I.Click("#submitButton").Yields<HomePage>();

-// click the link Some Text then yield new OtherPage object
+// click the link Some Text then yield a new OtherPage object
-// and pass the value 5 into the constructor param someParam I.Click(By.LinkText("Some Text") .Yields<OtherPage>(constraints: new { someParam = 5 });
+// and pass the value 5 into the constructor parameter someParam I.Click(By.LinkText("Some Text")).Yields<OtherPage>(constraints: new { someParam = 5 });

 public class OtherPage
 {